mmmovania/CUDA_Spring2023/README.md

 Week 7 starts with understanding of global static memory, unified memory and zero copy memory.
 We give three examples on these including [globalStaticMemory](Week7/globalStaticMemory.ipynb), [SumArrayZeroCopy](Week7/SumArrayZeroCopy.ipynb) and [DotProductGPU_UnifiedMemory](Week7/DotProductGPU_UnifiedMemory.ipynb).
 Finally, we start with the first parallel pattern convolution and see an example of 1D convolution in [Conv1D](Week7/Conv1D.ipynb).

+## Week 8

+With Week 8, we start working on parallel patterns.
+We talk about two patterns in Week 8.
+Convolution and Prefix Sum.
+The first pattern (Convolution) which helps us filter a given set of data with some set of coefficients (kernel or mask).
+The first example [Conv1D](Week8/Conv1D.ipynb) shows how to carry out 1D convolution in CUDA.
+The next example [Conv1D_Modified](Week8/Conv1D_Modified.ipynb) shows how to move the filter mask into constant memory to optimize read accessses inside the CUDA kernel.
+Finally, we wrap the dicussion on convolution with implementing tiling whereby halo elements are moved from global memory into shared memory to increase the memory acces bandwidth.
+This is shown in [Conv1D_Tiled](Week8/Conv1D_Tiled.ipynb) exmaple.
+After convolution, we move to prefix sum.
+Two examples are given: [PrefixSum_Correct](Week8/PrefixSum_Correct.ipynb) and [PrefixSum_WorkEfficient](Week8/PrefixSum_WorkEfficient.ipynb).

 # Contributors

 <a href="https://github.com/mmmovania/CUDA_Spring2023/graphs/contributors">